March 2014 (revised September 2014)

 - Offer judgments on solutions to problems during the course of the visit; these activities are to be reserved for the exit interviews with the college dean and university president;

 Remember at all times, the site team is a guest of the college and is there to assist the college in meeting its mission and goals.

 Each evening during the site visit the team meets and reviews the day's activities.
 The draft report of evaluation is updated and revised in light of new information gained during the day.
 All members of the team attend the evening meetings.
 On the last evening of the visit, development of the draft report is completed and recommendations agreed upon.
-Each recommendation must be based on a "finding" noted at the end of one of the sections of the report.
-Each finding must be based on information contained in the "background' part of the section involved.
+Each directive must be based on a deficiency described in the commentary under the appropriate section of the of the affected standard.

 At the conclusion of the site visit the team holds exit interviews with the dean of the college, and with the chief executive officer of the institution to review its findings.
 The exit interview with the dean and college administrators of the dean's choosing, completes the site visitation of the college and precedes the exit interview with university administration.
 The exit interview is a critical part of the site visit; therefore, all site team members will attend.
 The exit interview with university administration normally involves the president of the institution and such other administrative officers as the president may choose.
 In the absence of the president, the team meets with his duly authorized representative.
 The dean is usually not present at the interview with the chief executive officer.
 The chair of the team is responsible for developing remarks for the exit interview.
 The team assists in preparing the outline for these remarks, and each member comments on items concerning the sections of the report drafted by the respective member.

 There is no place in accreditation for adversarial relationships.
 The college and the Council should proceed with the premise that both parties are dedicated to the common goal of quality in veterinary education.
 Only through full and open communication and cooperative efforts to correct deficiencies can educational excellence be attained.